s13rw81/hyperlinks_in_tkinter/README.md

 # hyperlinks_in_tkinter
-a small code snippet that demonstrates how to embed hyperlinks into a tkinter
+a small code snippet that demonstrates how to embed hyperlinks into a tkinter Listbox